IBM/watson-discovery-news/doc/promises-over-callback.md

 ## Conclusion

-Use promises over callback and if the API you are using does not support it use a library like `bluebird` which can help you wrap the API to return a promise instead.
+Use promises over callbacks, and if the API you are using does not support it, use a library like `bluebird` which can help you wrap the API to return a promise instead.

-I hope this helps simpily your use of the Discovery API and shows you an example of where Javascript Promises can be used to simiply the workflow in your code.
+I hope this helps simplify your use of the Discovery API and shows you an example of where Javascript Promises can be used to simplify the workflow in your code.